 - For men- 2 fist-sized portions of vegetables with each meal.

-- For women- 1 fist-sized portions of vegetables with each meal.
+- For women- 1 fist-sized portion of vegetables with each meal.

 - For fat-dense foods – like oils, butter, nut butter, nuts use your entire thumb to determine your serving size.